IDEA-CCNL/Fengshenbang-LM/README_en.md

 | roberta-wwm-ext-large | 0.7514      |   0.5872    | 0.6152      |   0.777    | 0.814    | 0.8914    | 0.86    |
 | Erlangshen-1.3B | 0.7608      |   0.5996    | 0.6234      |   0.7917    | 0.81    | 0.9243    | 0.872    |

-## Zhouwenwang(周文王) Series
+## Zhouwenwan
 This series, with models of newly-designed architectures, is developed collaboratively by IDEA Cognitive Computing Center and Zhuiyi Technology.
-The models consider LM(Language Model) and MLM(Masked Language Model) jointly from the pretraining stage, and utilize Rotary Position Embedding, so that the resulting models are capable of both language generation and language understanding.
+The models consider LM(Language Model) and MLM(Masked Language Model) jointly from the pretraining stage, and utilize Rotary Position Embedding, therefore the resulting models are capable of both language generation and language understanding.
 We currently present Zhouwenwang-1.3B model with 1.3 billion parameters; it is the largest Chinese language model that handles LM and MLM tasks at the same time.
 We will continue to optimize the Zhouwenwang series with respect to model scale, knowledge fusion, auxiliary supervision tasks, etc.

 ### Download The Models